Writing A Book Description By Thinking Like A Copywriter

 It’s not a summary of the story or an author bio.

-What you want to concentrate on is how your blurb will help in promoting and advertising your book.
+You want to concentrate on how your blurb will help promote and advertise your book.

 Your book description is a short and sweet advertisement.

-Yes, you need to mention what your book is about, but most of the text will concentrate on enticing a reader.
+Yes, you need to mention what your book is about, but most of the text will concentrate on enticing a reader to buy it.

 When you create an outline, it helps in structuring your writing.